ericu/CellCulTuring/README.md

 * So you read and write the state right from the canvas?

   No, that doesn't work.
-If you write a value to canvas
+If you write a value to the HTML5 canvas and read it back, you're not guaranteed to get the same value back.
+In my experience, there's often a bit of rounding going on, which isn't a bit deal for graphics, but kills you if your colors are sets of bitflags.
+I use an offscreen [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) and blit it to the canvas once per frame.

 * How does the ball travel at angles other than 45°?

   I use [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).